defano/wyldcard/README.md

 Strategy    | Description
 ------------|-------------------------------------
-`word`      | Finds only whole words appearing within the searchable text.
-Search term should not contain any whitespace if it is expected to match any text.
+`word`      | Finds whole words in the searchable text.
+Search term should not contain any whitespace (if it is expected to match any text).
 Only whole words will match; substrings contained within a word will not.
-`chars`     | Finds a substring that occurs entirely within the bounds of a word (does not cross whitespace boundaries).
-Search term should not include whitespace if it is expected to match anything.
+`chars`     | Finds a substring that occurs entirely within the bounds of a word (does not cross word boundaries).
+Search term should not include whitespace (if it is expected to match anything).
 `whole`     | Finds a substring that starts at the beginning of a word.
 Search term may contain whitespace, and search results may cross word boundaries (but will always start at a word boundary).
 `string`    | Finds a substring occurring anywhere in the searchable text.
 Search term may including whitespace, and found-text may cross word boundaries.